 The birthparents for these children have already relinquished their parental rights.
 As a result, they currently have no family and the Berger suspension will result in these children having no prospect for a permanent, safe and loving family

 The government of Guatemala currently does not have the finances or facilities to even provide housing for these 5,000 children.
+If children referred to families are not allowed to be adopted, they will languish in institutions or foster care.

 The Berger plan is a crisis waiting to happen